fireice-uk/xmr-stak/LINUXCOMPILE.md

 ```

 - g++ version 5.1 or higher is required for full C++11 support.
 CMake release compile scripts, as well as CodeBlocks build environment for debug builds is included.

+If you want to compile the binary without installing libraries / compiler or just compile binary for some other distribution, please check the [build_xmr-stak_docker.sh script](scripts/build_xmr-stak_docker/build_xmr-stak_docker.sh).

 ### To do a static build for a system without gcc 5.1+
 ```